 Japan is one of the world’s top travel destinations, and it’s no news that a lot of tourists typically focus on the “usuals”, namely Tokyo, Kyoto and Osaka.
 Of course, these are amazing places that are worth anyone’s time, BUT if you want to go off the beaten path in order to explore a new prefecture that can easily take your breath away, hop on a shinkansen (bullet train) in Tokyo and head off to Niigata — the land of sake, snow, rice, gold, and adventure… which just so happens to be a short 2-hour ride away!

 Niigata is found in Chubu / Central Japan region which is a haven of amazing activities.
-For other things to do in this area, see this: Things to Do in Central Japan.
+For other things to do in this area, see this: Things to Do in Central Japan or see my Sample Japan Itineraries.

 After all, Niigata is famous among the Japanese as one of the country’s top culinary and getaway hotspots, so I hope that a lot of travelers would come to discover this fact (much like how I discovered it for myself).